howl-editor/howl/site/source/doc/api/interact.md

 [register](#register) below.

 Interactions are run by the [command line], which maintains a stack of running interactions.
-See the [command line] module for more details.
 While one or more interactions are running, the command line API can be used to display prompts in the command line, read and update the command line text, as well as attach helper widgets above the command line (for example, a [ListWidget] may show a completion list).

+---

+_See also:_

+- The [CommandLine](ui/command_line.html) module for details about the command line API
+- The [command](command.html) module for more information about commands in Howl

 ## Functions